Bossier City, Louisiana: Media

 As a sister city to Shreveport, the city of Bossier City is served by the Bossier Press-Tribune and Shreveport Times.
 In addition, The Forum, City Lights, and SB Magazine are news magazines in the Shreveport–Bossier City area.
 The city shares the same television and radio markets with Shreveport and the Texarkana metropolitan area as part of the Ark-La-Tex.

 In mainstream media, "Bossier City" is a song by David Allan Coe, in which he sings, "And it sure smells like snow in Bossier City..."
 Johnny Rodriguez recorded a song called "Achin' Bossier City Backyard Blues" in 1972.
 Turnpike Troubadours 2007 freshman album is entitled Bossier City, and includes the title track "Bossier City".

 Radio

-Bossier City is the secondary principal city of the Shreveport radio market.
+Bossier City is the second most populous and the principal city of the Shreveport radio market.

 Television

 Bossier City is the second most populous city in the Shreveport media market for television.